caiankeller/wordliner-cc/README.md

 The command will launch Nuxt server on http://localhost:3000/

+## Features

+This project showcases a streamlined Nuxt.js development process, featuring organized project structure, enhanced type safety, code linting, efficient font management, and tailored styling.
+Some of the features I put really effort to are

+### Table customization

+To enhance user experience and productivity, I implemented table customization features.
+Users can:

+-Order by different attributes

+-Filter by status

+-Hide and show columns for better visualization

-### **Features**
+### Localization

-I've added a few things to the application, trying to show how I would work with Nuxt, some changes include: alias configuration for the main folders, Typescript configuration that won't allow the application to be deployed in the event of an error (the same for eslint), dependencies such as @nuxt/fonts’ and “@nuxt/eslint”, and minor tailwindCSS configs.
+I added German language support to the application.
+While my German language skills are still developing, I'm committed to providing a localized experience for German-speaking users.

-#### **and some new commands are**
+### and some new commands are

 ```
 npm run lint
 ```
 ```
 npm run lint:fix
 ```
 ```
 npm run test
 ```

+## Project Structure

+While the official [Nuxt documentation](https://nuxt.com/docs/guide/directory-structure/app) recommends a flat structure in the `app` directory, I prefer a more organized approach using the `src` folder, I just wanted to outline that it's not a personal choice of me.

+### Components
+The `components` folder houses reusable UI elements.
+As the project grows, I would plan to organize components based on functionality or component relationships.
+However, I acknowledge this might slightly impact reusability in some cases.

+### Services
+Inspired by my experience with Next.js, I use the `services` folder to store individual files for API calls.
+Although Next.js requires server-side and client-side directives in each file (which is very important), this makes me believe that abstract API calls like this are a great idea.
+In Vue.js, things are quite different, so I know I could have chosen something more reliable.
+Alternative solutions, such as dedicated API modules, composables or a combination of them, may be more suitable.

-### **Project Structure**
+### Auto-imports

-I didn't invent anything, I followed what [Nuxt recommends](https://nuxt.com/docs/guide/directory-structure/app) (I don't agree with this thing about putting everything in the root and I'd like to work with the src folder).
-Everything is quite simple, my only point is that, depending on the growth of the project, I would start organising the components folder, grouping them according to their functions and relationships, but this is something (at least for me) that undermines the component's reusability, so I would think very carefully about it.
+I've adopted auto-imports.
+While I personally favor explicit imports, I did it the way I did thinking more in team collaboration necessitates.
+However, auto-imports introduced issues with testing, requiring adjustments that create further challenges.
+It's a trade-off.

 ### **Considerations**

-Even though this is my first Vue project, I'm happy with the initial results, despite some minor inconsistencies that I only can be addressed with time.
+Even though this is my first Vue project, I'm happy with the results, despite some minor inconsistencies that I only can address with time.
 As a React developer, transitioning to Vue felt surprisingly smooth.
 I was particularly impressed by v directive from Vue that are really easy to work with.
-Nuxt's native features, that greatly developer experience.
+Nuxt's native features, that greatly enhance developer experience.
 While I didn't use Pinia in the most conventional way (using v-models and updating state using Watchers, which dramastically reduced repetitive code), it offered a similar, intuitive approach to [Zustand](https://zustand-demo.pmnd.rs/) (that I am very familiar with).

 The project is well commented (perhaps too well commented) and I explain every decision made through them, what I would do better, how it could be done better, what I knew for a fact could be a problem in the future, most of this I cover in them, so enjoy if you want to take a look.

 Sometimes [the mocking API service](https://mockapi.io/) really falls short.
-So if you try delete a property and it doesn't work, it's some problem with the service (Yes, it does return a 200 telling that the property has been deleted, even though it wasn't).
-That explain too the lack of error handling in the form.
+So please, take that in consideration before blaming me hahah

 ### **Tests**